 Hagia Sophia (Greek), Sancta Sophia (Latin), Ayasofya (Turkish)—the Church of the Divine Wisdom —is among the most important buildings in the history of architecture.

-in 537 AD, next to the Empire's Great Palace and the Hippodrome (map), it was the greatest church in Christendom until the construction of St Peter's Basilica in Rome a thousand years later.
+Built on the order of the Byzantine Emperor Justinian (527-65 AD) in 537 AD, next to the Empire's Great Palace and the Hippodrome (map), it was the greatest church in Christendom until the construction of St Peter's Basilica in Rome a thousand years later.

 The great church was a coveted prize of the young Ottoman sultan, Mehmet the Conqueror, when he took the city from the last holder of the Byzantine imperial title, in 1453.
 Cleaned, repaired and rededicated, it kept its sacred character as a mosque.

 It became the model and starting-point for most Ottoman religious architecture to follow during the empire's later four centuries.

 It served as Istanbul's most revered mosque until 1935 when Atatürk, recognizing its world-historical significance, had it proclaimed a museum, and so it remains.

 Although most of the building is still a museum, a room on the east side was opened in 2007 as a prayer-place (İbadete Açık Kısmı), and the call to prayer is proclaimed from the four minaret above it that were added by the Ottomans.